xma711/notebook/programming/python/README.md

 *str3* = """string also, in multiple lines.
 Hello world on 2nd line!"""

-To add two strings together: *anmial = "Cats "+ "Dogs "* # the animal variable is "Cats Dogs "
+To add two strings together: *animal = "Cats "+ "Dogs "* # the animal variable is "Cats Dogs "

 *animal += "Rabbits"* # the animal variable is updated to "Cats Dogs Rabbits"